Nortriptyline

 CATEGORY:D

-BREAST FEEDING: The American Academy of Pediatrics has classified primidone as a drug that has been associated with significant effects on some nursing infants and should be given to nursing mother with caution.[G9].
+BREAST FEEDING: The American Academy of Pediatrics has classified primidone as a drug that has been associated with significant effects on

 NEONATAL SIDE EFFECTS: Sedation.